dickon/energy-forecast/README.md

  - Switched to Octopus Flux in October 2023
  - The big negative cost spikes in winter 2023/24 are Octopus Savings Sessions payments, where effectively the output rate shoots up for 30 to 90 minutes.
+ - The scenarios in the future cover everything from what would have happened without solar or batteries and using gas for hot water, through to various Octous tariff combinations.
+It looks like if I stay with one tariff over the year for simplicity than Flux is a big win.
+And, surprisingly, Octopus Agile with dumping out the batteries when prices go high in the winter isn't worth it for us since that means forgoing the Savings Sessions payments.
+   This is because Savings Sessions payments are only made relatively to what you normally do over the last 10 working days.